 The official position

 The United States government has two official positions on the Kennedy assassination.
-The Warren Commission (September 1964) concluded Oswald acted alone.
-The House Select Committee on Assassinations (July 1979) concluded Kennedy was probably assassinated as a result of a conspiracy involving at least two gunmen, one likely firing from the grassy knoll.
+The Warren Commission (September 1964) concluded that Lee Harvey Oswald acted alone, firing three shots from the sixth-floor window of the Texas School Book Depository.
+The House Select Committee on Assassinations (July 1979) concluded that Kennedy "was probably assassinated as a result of a conspiracy" involving at least two gunmen, with one likely firing from the grassy knoll.
 Neither finding has been formally withdrawn or reconciled.
-The 2025 record release has not produced a new official position.
+The 1992 JFK Records Act created a framework for mandated release of all federal records concerning the assassination; the Assassination Records Review Board operated under that Act from 1994 through 1998 and declassified approximately 5 million pages.
+The 2025-26 releases under Executive Order 14176 represent the largest single set of JFK record disclosures since the 1990s Review Board.
+No formal US government re-investigation has been announced.
+The Department of Justice has not reopened the case.
+The Federal Bureau of Investigation's official position remains aligned with the Warren Commission.

 Where it is now